googleworkspace/google-chat-samples/python/auth-app/README.md

      gcloud app deploy
      ```

-## Configure the bot for Google Chat
+## Configure the app for Google Chat

-  1. To configure the bot to respond to @mentions in Google Chat, follow
+  1. To configure the app to respond to @mentions in Google Chat, follow
      the steps to enable the API in
      [Publishing bots](https://developers.google.com/chat/how-tos/apps-publish).
-  1. When configuring the bot on the **Configuration** tab on the
+  1. When configuring the app on the **Configuration** tab on the
      **Google Chat API** page, enter the URL for the deployed version
-     of the bot into the **Bot URL** text box.
+     of the app into the **Bot URL** text box.

 ## Interact with the bot

-Either add and @mention the bot in a room or in a direct mention to engage with the bot.
+Either add and @mention the app in a room or in a direct mention to engage with the bot.

-When first messaged or added to a space, the bot will respond with a private rqeuest
+When first messaged or added to a space, the app will respond with a private rqeuest
 to configure the bot.
 Follow the link to authorize access to your profile data.
 Subsequent
 messages will display a card with your profile.